sa-ne/openshift4-vmware-upi/README.md

 ## Background/Requirements

 * According to the documentation, the out of tree CPI needs to be installed.
-* vSphere 6.7U3 is also required.
+* vSphere 6.7U3+ is also required.
+Tested on vSphere 7.0.
 * CPI and CSI components will be installed in the `vsphere` namespace for this example (upstream documentation deploys to `kube-system` namespace).

 ## Install vSphere Cloud Provider Interface